-This herd of elephants is called the Anthropocene.
-So far in this dialog what is totally missing from the description of the Anthopocene is that it modifies the scale, the speed, the rhythm and, more importantly, the distribution of active agents in any political conversation we have about the entanglement of humans and non humans.
-Even though the label and the date are still disputed, in terms of political philosophy its effect is to bring on stage a set of actors that reacts fairly quickly and fairly unexpectedly to the action of the earlier protagonists, namely the historical agents of history, formerly known as "humans".
+have about the entanglement of humans and non-humans.
+Even though the label and the date are still disputed, in terms of political philosophy its effect is to bring on stage a set of actors that reacts fairly quickly and fairly unexpectedly to the action of the earlier protagonists, namely the historical agents of history, formerly known as "humans."

-I am sure you have seen the Story of Pi: Pi would have loved to be on a different boat than the tiger, but no, he and the tiger share the boat (the parallel works only if you forget the end of the story...).
-To behave as if it made no difference to be with or without the beast is not only ignorance or stupidity, it is really criminal, because if there is a political task, is to invent how we are going to share the stage with entities that react, that overreact so quickly.
+I am sure you have seen The Life of Pi: Pi would have loved to be on a different boat than the tiger, but no, he and the tiger share the boat (the parallel works only if you forget the end of the story ...).
+To behave as if it made no difference to be with or without the beast is not only ignorance or stupidity, it is really criminal, because if there is a political task, it is to invent how we are going to share the stage with entities that react, that overreact so quickly.

-The ecomodernist manifesto is written entirely as if humans were still alone on stage, the only being who out of its own free will is in charge of apportioning space, land, money and value to the old Mother Nature.
-(The notion of "decoupling" would be loved by psycho-analysts, I am sure).
+An Ecomodernist Manifesto is written entirely as if humans were still alone on stage, the only being who out of its own free will is in charge of apportioning space, land, money and value to the old Mother Nature.
+(The notion of "decoupling" would be loved by psychoanalysts, I am sure).
 But this is, as Clive Hamilton said yesterday, cruelly but accurately I think, a complete anachronism.
-Not content with the utopianism of modernity - rewilding, decoupling, growing, smoking healthily without smoke - the ecomodernists are also uchronists, as if they were living a time where they alone were in command.
+Not content with the utopianism of modernity-rewilding, decoupling, growing, smoking healthily without smoke-the ecomodernists are also uchronists, as if they were living at a time when they alone were in command.

-I have heard many times the critique of catastrophism, I even heard on the first night a charming lady exclaim "Let's move away from that doomsday mood", as if catastrophism was a sort of human ideology imposed on a situation that would remain, in itself, fairly quiet and stable, let's say, fairly Holocene...
-But catastrophism is not a fancy of human imagination, it has shifted from poets, dramaturgists, tragedy, to the quick path of geostory itself (to use Dipesh Chakrabarty's term).
+I have heard many times the critique of catastrophism, I even heard on the first night a charming lady exclaim "Let's move away from that doomsday mood," as if catastrophism was a sort of human ideology imposed on a situation that would remain, in itself, fairly quiet and stable, let's say, fairly Holocene ...
+But catastrophism is not a fancy of human imagination, it has shifted from poets, dramaturgists, tragedy, to the quick path of geostory itself (to use my term inspire by Dipesh Chakrabarty's work).
 We are no longer in history, but in geostory.
 And you know what is so tragicomic about it (I wrote a whole play on that)?
-While tragedy moved from human to geology, suddenly, it is human culture which pretends to teach everybody to be quiet and calm, and forget the "doomsday mood"!
+While tragedy moved from human to geology, suddenly, it is human culture which pretends to teach everybody to be quiet and calm, and forget the "doomsday mood!"

 Never in history was there such a complete disconnect between the requirements of time and space, and the utopian uchronist vision coming from intellectuals.
 Wake up you ecomoderns, we are in the Anthropocene, not in the Holocene, nor are we to ever reside in the enchanted dream of futurism.
-Down to earth is the message I hear, but unfortunately not in the ecomodernist manifesto.
-I would be very worried if an assembly such as this ignored which epoch it is in and on which soil it resides - just as much as the police border officer who stamped my passport, and who believed he was in the Bible.
+Down to earth is the message I hear, but unfortunately not in the Ecomodernist Manifesto.
+I would be very worried if an assembly such as this ignored which epoch it is in and on which soil it resides-just as much as the police border officer who stamped my passport, and who believed he was in the Bible.

 Still, it would be unfair of me to remain with that diagnosis and abandon my fellow utopians to the dreams of Californian cornucopias.
-After all, we are all fairly ignorant of what will happen as Paul Robbins and Sara Moore reminded us in their review of the manifesto.
-So to conclude I'd like to engage the discussion as if the manifesto was indeed the start of a genuinely serious and earnest political movement, thus political in my sense- no referee, no arbiter, no providence, no court of appeal.
+After all, we are all fairly ignorant of what will happen, as Paul Robbins and Sara Moore reminded us in their review of the manifesto.8 So to conclude I'd like to engage the discussion as if the manifesto was indeed the start of a genuinely serious